- Knowing what to do in a choking emergency with a baby is essential since choking can be a life-threatening emergency.

 - If the baby loses consciousness or cannot clear the object, call 911 and be prepared to perform modified CPR on them.

-Since choking can be a life-threatening emergency, staying calm is essential — and the best way to ensure that you keep your cool is knowing what to do!
+Since choking can be a life-threatening emergency, staying calm is essential, and the best way to ensure that you keep your cool is knowing what to do!

-We give you some tips and steps to follow if you find yourself in this situation.
+That’s why in this article we’ll give you some tips and steps to follow if you find yourself in this situation.

-- Skin turns bright red or blue
+- The skin turns bright red or blue.

 What to do if your baby is choking?

-- Lay your baby facedown over your forearm or on your lap if you can’t manage the forearm position.
+- Lay your baby face down over your forearm or on your lap if you can’t manage the forearm position.

-It’s always a good idea to know more about First aid and CPR!
+It’s always a good idea to know more about first aid and CPR!
 To find a class in your area, visit the Red Cross website or call (800- RED- CROSS).